-- The programmatic offering should be accessible either as part of the funded activity or upon request, where relevant.
+- The programmatic activities must be accessible either as part of the funded activity or upon request, where relevant.
 The following are some examples, but they are not an exhaustive list:

-- Accommodations for performances, tours, virtual streamed events, conferences, and lectures, such as sign language interpretation, real-time captioning, and audio description;
+- Accommodations for performances, tours, virtually streamed events, conferences, and lectures, such as sign language interpretation, real-time captioning, and audio description;

 - Print materials in alternative formats, such as large-print brochures/labels/programs, braille, and electronic/digital formats;